 Why an essential guide for travelling alone

 I recently wrote a post about the best ways to travel at fifty plus.
-I hope this will help women – in my age – to identify the type of travel and destination for their first solo adventure.
+I hope this will help women to identify the type of travel and destination for their first solo adventure.

 Get ready for your Solo Adventure with this Travel Book

-To help you make your choices on how to travel Australia, I have put together a list of valuable travel tips to get you started with your solo trip around Australia.
+To help you make your choices on how to travel alone as a woman in Australia, I have put together a list of valuable travel tips to get you started with your solo trip around Australia.

-This book goes beyond giving tips about what to do and not do to in Australia it also provides you with the insight, knowledge, experience and all tools on how to choose the perfect itinerary and plan your trip in Oz!
+It provides you with the knowledge, experience and tools on how to choose the perfect itinerary trip in Oz!

-This travel book is the outcome of 13 years of solo travels in Australia with nearly 100 thousands km across and around the country.
+The book is the outcome of 14 years of solo travels in Australia with nearly 100 thousands km across and around the country.

 A practical guide for travelling alone in Australia

 Now a list to of my best tips for travelling alone in Oz.

 - Pack your backpack or suitcase with the essential stuff.
 Prefer casual clothes.
 Your suitcase weight should not exceed more than 10 kg, maximum 15 kg.
 Pack only private belongings that you must absolutely take with you and leave at home what you can buy in Australia.
 What you definitely need is: Good walking shoes, comfortable sandals and the right things to wear in Australia.